placeofexit/placeofexit.github.io/_posts/2016-12-09-the-philosophers-zombie.md

 - does this imply that consciousness is only a kind of likeness, a relation of things, a capacity to relate things?
 	- does seem to be what is implied
 - but I can be conscious of simple objects, their presence
-	- no, you are always conscious of their significance, which is a relation; their relation to you
+	- no, you are always conscious of their significance, even if their significance is qua a simple object
 - yet still some basic awareness of what it is 'like' to see green
 	- yes, but that awareness---that feeling---is solely constituted by what things we take to be 'green,'
 		- there is first, the relation of similarity between things that we have called greenness; a relation that must be learned.
 		- there is second, a relation between this relation (green things) and us, that forms the significance of greenness.
 			- but surely many different green things have many different types of significance to us; the significance of 'greenness' is so broad and multiple as to be incoherent, not the kind of thing that should give rise to a feeling
-				- nope: if this grouping was a truly incoherent grouping, we would not have grouped it as such. the sustainability of this certain set of grouped coherences prove that there *is* a common feeling there
+				- nope: if this grouping was a truly incoherent grouping, we would not have grouped it as such. the sustainability of this certain set of grouped coherences prove that there *is* a commonality there <!-- but this commonality may only be their color: this point is unhelpful -->
 				- redness: blood, arousal, passion, danger
 				- greenness: plant-life, nature, serenity
-- but surely there is a way in which the objects of my consciousness are independent from eachother: they are experienced directly, not *though* the totality of other experiences
+- but surely there is a way in which the objects of my consciousness are independent from each other: they are experienced directly, not *though* the totality of other experiences
     - inf regress: need plurality of experiences to have a single experience
         - why we are not conscious at a young age (also language though)
-    - the philosophers want to insist on this, but cannot seem to explain it, hence the apparent irreducibility of consciousness. it is not really an irreducibility of consciousness per say, but an irreducibility of all phenomena---an emptiness of the things themselves.
-    -